intjelic/python-sfml/doc/source/index.rst

 These bindings were created in large part by Jonathan De Wachter, with significant contributions from Edwin Marshall.
 Other contributors include Jorge Araya Navarro and Richard Sims.
-Of course, this bindnig wouldn't have been made possible without the work of Laurent Gomilla and Bastien Léonard.
+Of course, this binding wouldn't have been made possible without the work of Laurent Gomilla and Bastien Léonard.

 Table of Contents